Accounts Receivable (AR) Turnover Ratio Guide + Formula

 AR turnover ratio gives insight into how often you collect your average accounts receivable balance over a year.
 You can find this out by dividing your net credit sales by your average accounts receivable, as seen below:

-AR Turnover = Net Credit Sales / Average Accounts Receivable
+AR Turnover Ratio = Net Credit Sales / Average Accounts Receivable

 Net credit sales refers to the revenue generated from sales on credit, which means the customer has committed to make the payment, but the money has not yet been received.
 In SaaS, this could mean the subscription has been signed for a given period, but the payment is still pending.

-A higher AR turnover means your cash flow is steady and reliable.
-On the flip side, a low ratio might be a cue to ramp up your collections process or tune your credit policy so customers make payments on time.
+A high AR turnover ratio means your cash flow is steady and reliable.
+On the flip side, a lower ratio might be a cue to ramp up your collections process or tune your credit policy so customers make payments on time.

 Example